 I finally graduate on Monday… two days time.
 I have designed, researched, written, rewritten, printed, submitted, defended, corrected and completed my PhD thesis.
 Some 340 odd pages and 120k of words (I count the appendices!)
 Probably more like 500k words before seemingly endless revisions and the culling of pointless paragraphs and sentences, that ended up nowhere.
-As well as 2 journal papers, 2 book chapters, 4 ‘formal’ blogs, 7 conferences, 2 summer schools, 1 award and 1 lost suitcase.
+As well as 3 journal papers, 1 conference paper, 2 book chapters, 4 ‘formal’ blogs, 7 conferences, 2 summer schools, 1 award and 1 lost suitcase.

 Just about 4 years of my life, of hard work, of realising how little I ‘know’.
 Learning, painfully at times, how hard it is to write well (or even approaching something like ‘well’).
 And with it, I have developed an endlessly growing gratitude and respect for supervisory teams and other academics who think so carefully, precisely and meaningfully about questions, topics and issues.
 They spend so much of their precious time both formally and informally supporting students, reading and re-reading thesis chapters over and over, as well as providing as much encouragement as critique (and quite often contradictory feedback😉) and offering to both mock-examine and examine the final copy.
 [Thank you, you know who you are!]